sieger/handbook/README.md

 **Physical Setup**
 - Learn about EMI - Electromagneric interfrerence , and find some kind of EMF meter, you can see a avarage good one in the shopping list below.
 - You can find more information [here](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/ELECTRICAL/README.md#electrical)
 - Read [this](http://www.turkishneurosurgery.org.tr/pdf/pdf_JTN_1219.pdf) experiment, watch [this](https://www.bitchute.com/video/lCIAcZov5Hs/) documentary and then when you are into it, you can search for the effects of Wi-fi yo human brain and health.
+Then you might consider EMF Blackout Beanie in the shopping list.
+Yeah its kind of tinfoil hat, and yeah in that case, it works, you want it to work, just to protect your brain from melting.
+Example?
+When you talk with your phone like more than 60 seconds, you can feel it right?
+Like your ear, your brain feels weird, yep thats it.
+- That is why do not use 4G, WIFI.
+If you have to use your phone use it with headphones(not wireless, bluetooth is actually worse).

 **OS**
 - Use Windows 7, even stock Win7 is a lot better than optimized windows 10.
 - Install it as MBR
 - Use Ntlite to debloat defender + bitlocker + superfetch
-- If you really need windows 10, try to make dual boot.
+- If you really need windows 10, try to make dual boot, and play games on win7, use bloat stuff on win10.
 - Do not use custom OS.
 Just install stock one, then debloat/disable every single thing you dont use.
 - In general there are only few stuff you should do, you have to test them with min fps/smoothness.
 The ones makes the most difference are:
   - Disabling idle states